 Currency, Budgeting, and Money Tips

-The local currency in Guinea-Bissau is the West African CFA franc (XOF), and it is widely accepted across the country.
-However, currency exchange can be tricky, especially in smaller towns, so it’s a good idea to exchange money in advance, ideally in Senegal or Bissau.
+Guinea-Bissau uses the West African CFA franc (XOF) as its official currency, and it’s widely accepted throughout the country.
+That said, exchanging money can be challenging, particularly in smaller towns, so it’s best to do so in advance—preferably in Senegal or the capital, Bissau.

-ATMs are available in major cities, but they are not always reliable, so it’s wise to carry cash.
-Budgeting is important, as the cost of living is relatively low, but transportation and tours to remote islands can add up.
+While ATMs can be found in major cities, they aren’t always dependable, so having cash on hand is essential.
+Although the overall cost of living is relatively low, expenses for transportation and trips to remote islands can add up, so smart budgeting is key.

 Local Etiquette and Cultural Considerations